search

 Aim for big profits with leverage of up to 2,000 times

-Exness offers industry-leading leverage of up to 2,000:1 across all account types.
+Exness offers industry-leading leverage of up to 2,000x across all account types.
 The higher the leverage, the larger the trades you can make with a smaller margin.While excessive leverage can accelerate the rate at which you lose your margin, so caution is advised, scalping—which involves ultra-short-term trades—exposes your margin to risk for only a brief period.
-This reduces the psychological burden of high-leverage trading, allowing you to focus on your trades.
+This reduces the psychological burden of high-leverage trading, allowing you to focus on your trading.

 note